roche-rs/roche/README.md

     api
 }
 ```
+That's all you need!
+Support for external libs will be added in the future probably through custome base images.

 2. Build the function image and give it a docker formated id.
 ```
 $ roche build registry/namespace/imagename:version